BravoTech – Tech Updates, Business Tips & SEO Techniques

 Selenium WebDriver is a tool used to automate web browsers.
 It allows you to write scripts in a variety of programming languages to control a web browser and perform tasks such as filling out forms, clicking buttons, and navigating to different pages.

-Selenium WebDriver works by interacting with the web browser through a driver, which is a piece of software that acts as a bridge between Selenium and the browser.
+Selenium WebDriver works by interacting with the web browser through a driver.
+Which is a piece of software that acts as a bridge between Selenium and the browser.
 There are drivers available for a variety of different browsers, including Chrome, Firefox, Safari, and Edge.

 In addition to this, Selenium WebDriver is commonly used for tasks such as automated testing, web scraping, and automating repetitive tasks on the web.
 It is an open-source tool that is widely used in the software development industry.